UNICORNE Documentation

 - Min TM IDs — The two structures with the minimum TM-score

-Fold Statistics (hierarchy view)
+Fold Statistics (Fold/Domain view)

 - Total Average — Average principal angle across all pairwise comparisons